 But you hear something completely different.
 You think:

-"I love the snap of that snare and how the beater of the kick drum comes through the mix.
-That vocal has such a nice presence that sits nicely with the rest of the instruments without feeling stuck on top.
-Everything blends together so nicely and you can really hear every track!"
+""I love the snap of that snare and how the beater of the kick drum comes through the mix.
+That vocal sits so well with the rest of the instruments.
+It doesn't sound at all like it's stuck on top.
+Everything blends together and you can hear every track burst out of the speakers!"

-But somehow you keep struggling to create those results in your own mixes...
+But somehow you struggle to create those results in your own mixes...

-You fight to fit all the instruments together and you're never exactly sure where they sit in the frequency range.
+You can't fit the instruments together because you don't know where they sit in the frequency range.

-You don't know how much you should boost or cut to get the sound you hear in your head.
-Even though you've tried all sorts of different techniques you're never really sure whether it "actually sounds good."
+You don't know how much you should boost or cut frequencies to get the sound you hear in your head.
+You've tried all sorts of different techniques you've read in blogs or watched on Youtube.
+Yet, you're never sure whether it "actually sounds good."

-Some people tell you that you should only use subtractive EQ but you feel like boosting makes everything sound better.
+You also get contradictory advice on the internet.
+Some people tell you that you should only use subtractive EQ, even though you feel like boosting makes everything sound better.

-The probelm is, you're scared of boosting too much and damaging your mix.
+The problem is, you're scared of boosting too much and damaging your mix.
 You wish somebody would just tell you where the EQ sweet spots were so you could move on.
+Instead, they say you should only use this plug-in, or that method, when all you want is real, actionable advice.

-Even when you know for a fact that you're making your mix sound better you can't stop tweaking the EQ curve, wasting precious time you could use on other mix moves.
+Even when you know for a fact that you're making your mix sound better, you can't stop EQ'ing your mix.
+This ends in wasted time you could use on other mix moves.

 I understand your frustrations completely.
 I've been there.

 I had no idea how to use an EQ to make clearer mixes.
-EQ was like this weird foreign programming language that these other cool engineers understood.
+EQ was like this weird foreign programming language that only cool engineers understood.

 But me?
-My kick drum kept interfering with my bass guitar, my guitars masked the vocals and my entire drum sound just sounded like a harsh, tinny mess.
-Hardly a cool sounding mix.
+My kick drum kept clashing with my bass guitar.
+My guitars masked the vocals and my entire drum sound always sounded like a harsh, tinny mess.
+If I managed to tame the harshness in my mix, it usually ended up muddy instead.
+Anything but a cool sounding mix.

 I had no idea how much or even where I should boost or cut to make my instruments sound better.

 My kick drum doesn't clash with the bass guitar anymore.
-Instead, they work together like a well-oiled rhythm machine, keeping the mix clean but thick in the low-end.
-Even the guitar player and the vocalist have stopped fighting about which instrument should be louder because they can hear themselves equally.
+Instead, they work like a well-oiled rhythm machine, keeping the mix clean but thick in the low-end.
+The guitars and the vocals have never been better.
+I know exactly how to EQ the instruments to keep them out of the way of the vocal, while keeping everything clean and present.

-Now, bands happily pay me to mix their songs because they know they'll get a clean and clear mix where everything sounds great.
+Now, bands happily pay me to mix their songs because they know they'll get a clear and punchy mix they're happy with.

 In case you don't know me, let me introduce myself.
 I'm Björgvin Benediktsson and I've been working in the audio industry since 2006.
-I started out doing live sound back home in my native Iceland, but since then I've transitioned into recording and producing.
+I started out doing live sound back home in my native Iceland.
+Since then I've transitioned into recording and producing.

-And I have to tell you, once you've learned how EQ works and where you can fix the problem areas in your mix, your mixing skills will skyrocket!
+And I have to tell you, when you learn how to EQ, the rest of the mix easily falls into place.
+Once you've learned how to fix the EQ problems in your mix, your mixing skills will skyrocket!

 That's what happened to me, and that's what I want for you too.